Khaled259/Quantum-RNG-Provenance-Chain/README.md

-Okay, here's the README with added emojis to make it more visually appealing:

 # ⚛️ Quantum RNG Provenance Chain 🔗

 Generate true quantum randomness, store batch hashes on-chain, and train an AI to detect bias.